 Fragrance and Balenciaga were always inextricably linked, in women’s hearts.
 Balenciaga Le Dix was one of the most acclaimed fragrances of its time, created by Francis Fabron (who also made L’Air du Temps).
 There was elegant and mysterious Quadrille, and La Fuite des Heures: each of them a final couture ‘touch’, for Balenciaga clients who wore the real thing – and for those around the world who could only dream of doing so.

-It wasn’t until the tenure of Nicolas Ghesquière – who took over in 1997, the first designer truly to fill Cristóbal Balenciaga’s shoes, after the couturier retired – that the house turned its creativity to fragrance one again.
-First came Balenciaga Paris, its so-simple, elegant bottle promising a ‘delicate mystery’, and with Charlotte Gainsbourg – a new Balenciaga ‘muse’ – as its face.
+It wasn’t until the tenure of Nicolas Ghesquière – who took over in 1997, the first designer truly to fill Cristóbal Balenciaga’s shoes, after the couturier retired – that the house turned its creativity to fragrance once again.
+First came Balenciaga Paris, its elegant, pared-down bottle promising a ‘delicate mystery’, and with Charlotte Gainsbourg – a new Balenciaga ‘muse’ – as its face.
 (Charlotte was actually involved in choosing the final fragrance, out of the final trails, opting for this version of the spring-like, violet-rich scent because ‘there was something more frank about it,’ as she told WWD.)

 As Ghesquière commented at the time, ‘We really put ourselves in the shoes of biologists discovering enigmatic plants whose secret we wanted to uncover.
 And take samples of the flowers for our research.
 We created a bottle that would express the whole scientific technique, clean lines and play on mirrors like those slides you find in laboratories.’
 And Florabotanica went on to win a 2013 Fragrance Foundation Award for Fragrance of the Year.

-Most recently, Rosabotanica – in an equally striking contemporary bottle, again with Kirsten Stewart as its ‘guardian angel’ – was unveiled: ‘the second flower in Balenciaga‘s magical garden’, taking florals into positively futuristic territory with this: ‘an enchanted spicy vegetal rose, lightened up by drops of green and milky fig leaves, with an “experimental” rose accord.’
+Then Rosabotanica – in an equally striking contemporary bottle, again with Kristen Stewart as its ‘guardian angel’ – was unveiled: ‘the second flower in Balenciaga‘s magical garden’, taking florals into positively futuristic territory with this: ‘an enchanted spicy vegetal rose, lightened up by drops of green and milky fig leaves, with an “experimental” rose accord.’
+And Balenciaga B: a green fragrance with a dark, woody flair, touched by notes of lily and green leaves and in a bottle inspired by the marble flooring of Balenciaga’s original Parisian salon.

 Watch this space: we promise we’ll be the first to let you know.